-To go beyond both spatially averaged PDOS and laterally averaged layer-resolved PLDOS, we perform a region-resolved PLDOS analysis for Regions A and B. Figures~\ref{fig:DOS_to_PLDOS}(g,h) show PLDOS profiles normalized within each orbital channel (independent scaling), which highlights spatial variations and band bending even for low-intensity orbitals.
-In contrast, Figs.~\ref{fig:DOS_to_PLDOS}(i,j) use element-wise normalization (relative scaling) to emphasize the relative magnitude of dominant orbital contributions, revealing the primary orbital character of the bands.
+To go beyond both spatially averaged PDOS and laterally averaged layer-resolved PLDOS, we perform a region-resolved PLDOS analysis for Regions A and B. Figs.~\ref{fig:DOS_to_PLDOS}(e,f) show PLDOS profiles normalized within each orbital channel (independent scaling), which highlights spatial variations and band bending even for low-intensity orbitals.
+In contrast, Figs.~\ref{fig:DOS_to_PLDOS}(g,h) use element-wise normalization (relative scaling) to emphasize the relative magnitude of dominant orbital contributions, revealing the primary orbital character of the bands.
 In Region A, the valence band is primarily derived from N p states, while the conduction band is dominated by Ga s and Ga p states, with strong Rh d-state contributions at the interface that induce band bending in both the conduction and valence bands.
 In contrast, Region B without nanocluster coverage exhibits well-defined surface states localized near the valence and conduction band edges.

 Overall, the region-resolved PLDOS analysis provides a direct spatial picture of how nanocluster adsorption restructures the electronic landscape of GaN-based photocatalysts.
-Nanocluster-covered regions promote charge injection through localized band bending and interfacial hybridization, while adjacent uncovered regions retain surface states capable of mediating water activation.
-Together, these spatially separated electronic responses establish a nanoscale lateral partitioning of photocatalytic functions, providing the physical foundation for the region-resolved electronic descriptors introduced in the following section.
+Nanocluster-covered regions promote charge injection through localized band bending and interfacial hybridization, while adjacent uncovered regions preserve surface states that may participate in adsorbate interactions and water activation.
+Together, these spatially separated electronic structure responses establish a nanoscale lateral partitioning of photocatalytic functions, providing the physical foundation for the region-resolved interface descriptors introduced in the following section.